 Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Board has carried out evaluation of (i) itsown performance (ii) the directors individually and (iii) working of its Committees.
 Themanner in which the evaluation was carried out as detailed below:

-Pursuant to the provisions ofthe Companies Act 2013 and SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 the Nomination and Remuneration Committee has formulated the criteriafor evaluation of directors and evaluated every director.
+(a) Nomination & Remuneration Committee: Pursuant to the provisions ofthe Companies Act 2013 and SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 the Nomination and Remuneration Committee has formulated the criteriafor evaluation of directors and evaluated every director.
 A structured questionnaire wasprepared after taking into consideration various parameters such as attendance andparticipation in meetings monitoring corporate governance practices independence ofjudgment safeguarding the interests of the company etc. and accordingly the evaluationwas made.
-The Members of the Committee evaluated the individualdirectors at its meeting held on 13.02.2016.
+The Members of the Committee evaluated the individual directors at its meetingheld on 07.02.2018.

 The Nomination and Remuneration Committee decided that since the performance of thedirectors has been excellent it is decided to continue with the term of the directorsthe Managing Director and the Executive Director.

 (b) Separate Meeting of Independent Directors: The Independent directors of theCompany at its meeting held on 07.02.2018

 The Independent Directors decided that since the performance of the Non-IndependentDirectors (including Managing Director and Whole time Director) is excellent the term oftheir appointment be continued.

-The Independent Directors after review of the performance of the Chairman decided thatthe Chairman has good experience knowledge and understanding of the Boardsfunctioning and his performance is excellent.
+The Independent Directors after review of the performance of the Chairman decided thatthe Chairman has good experience knowledge and understanding of the Boardsfunctioning and her performance is excellent.
 The Independent Directors decided that theinformation flow between the Companys Management and the Board is excellent.

-The Board has carried out the annual performanceevaluation of its own performance the Directors individually (excluding the directorbeing evaluated) as well as the evaluation of the working of its Committees.
-A structuredquestionnaire was prepared after takinginto consideration various aspects of theBoards functioning such as adequacy of thecomposition of the Board and its Committees effectiveness in developing Corporategovernance structure to fulfil itsresponsibilities execution and performance of specificduties etc. The Board decided thatthe performance of individual directors its ownperformance and working of the committeesis excellent.
+(c) Evaluation by Board: The Board has carried out the annual performanceevaluation of its own performance the Directors individually (excluding the directorbeing evaluated) as well as the evaluation of the working of its Committees.
+A structuredquestionnaire was prepared after taking into consideration various aspects of theBoards functioning such as adequacy of the composition of the Board and itsCommittees effectiveness in developing Corporate governance structure to fulfil itsresponsibilities execution and performance of specific duties etc. The Board decided thatthe performance of individual directors its own performance and working of the committeesis excellent.

-Directors Responsibility Statement:
+Directors Responsibility Statement

-In pursuance of section 134 (5) of the Companies Act 2013 the Directors herebyconfirm that: (a) in the preparation of the annual accounts the applicable accountingstandards had been followed along with proper explanation relating to material departures;(b) the directors had selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and of theprofit and loss of the company for that period;
+In pursuance of section 134 (5) of the Companies Act 2013 the Directors herebyconfirm that: (a) in the preparation of the annual accounts the applicable accountingstandards had been followed along with proper explanation relating to material departures;(b) the directors had selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the company at the end of the financial year and of theprofit and loss of the company for that period;

 (c) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities; (d)the directors had prepared the annual accounts on a going concern basis; and (e) thedirectors had laid down internal financial controls to be followed by the company andthat such internal financial controls are adequate and were operating effectively. (f) thedirectors had devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively

 Subsidiaries Companies Associates and Joint Ventures: